Konstantin Kalinin

 Feedback loops and product evolution

-Establish ongoing feedback channels with your users—monthly surveys, quarterly check-ins, or in-app feedback tools.
+Establish ongoing feedback channels with your users: monthly surveys, quarterly check-ins, in-app feedback tools, or office-hours sessions.
 Clinical workflows evolve, and your EHR should too.
+When the real pain is adoption and performance, you’re often better off planning an EHR upgrade than a rebuild.

-Assign a product owner or clinical informatics lead to translate user feedback into actionable updates.
-Prioritize enhancements that reduce friction, improve performance, or meet new compliance standards.
+Assign a product owner or clinical informatics lead to translate user feedback into real updates.
+Prioritize updates that reduce friction, improve performance, meet new compliance standards, or address security gaps.

-Even though coding is one of the most crucial parts of the entire EMR development process, it’s often little understood by business owners.
-And rightly so, developers might have an even harder time parsing through the daily healthcare routine of medical workers and management.
+Coding is one of the most important parts of EMR software development, but business owners rarely understand it well.
+And rightly so, developers have an even harder time parsing the daily healthcare routine of clinicians and admins.

-That’s exactly why post-launch support matters.
-It’s not just bug fixes—it’s translating the messy reality of care delivery into ongoing product updates that make life easier for clinicians and devs alike.
+That’s why post-launch support matters.
+The job is translating the messy reality of care delivery into ongoing product updates that make life easier for clinicians and devs alike.

 Related: How to choose the right tech stack for your application